zhanserikabdu/stage1-module4-collections-finalTask/README.md

 ## 3. Developer Project Finder

-Implement the program which gets `Map<String, List<String, String>` of projects and its developers and the required developer as parameters and returns a `List<String>` of projects for requested developer in descending order of project name length.
+Implement the program which gets `Map<String, List<String>>` of projects and its developers and the required developer as parameters and returns a `List<String>` of projects for requested developer in descending order of project name length.
 If the names of the projects are of the same length, then sort alphabetically in reverse order.